nfiniteAI/display-controller/README.md

-maxheight   |          | Same as height, but video will not exceed the native size of the video. maxwidth    |          | Same as width, but video will not exceed the native size of the video. portrait    | `true`   | Show the portrait on the video. title       | `true`   | Show the title on the video. width       |          | The exact width of the video.
+maxheight   |          | Same as height, but video will not exceed the native size of the video. maxwidth    |          | Same as width, but video will not exceed the native size of the video. portrait    | `true`   | Show the portrait on the video. speed       | `false`  | Show the speed controls in the preferences menu and enable playback rate API. title       | `true`   | Show the title on the video. width       |          | The exact width of the video.
 Defaults to the width of the largest available version of the video.